practicalli/clojure-cli-config/README.md

 The `deps.edn` file in the Clojure CLI configuration directory contains all the Practicalli aliases, which are available from any Clojure CLI project for the current user account.

+### Location of local Maven repository

+`:mvn/local-repo` key is used to set the local maven repository (the directory where all downloaded jar files are saved) to `~/.cache/maven/repository` to follow the XDG specification.
+Consider moving the contents of `~/.m2/repository` to `~/.cache/maven/repository` to avoid downloading jar files that already exist locally.

 ### Updating Practicalli clojure-deps-edn